Lt. Robin Crusoe, U.S.N.: Home media

-In 1986, the film had its first home video release on VHS.
+Lt.
+Robin Crusoe, U.S.N. was released through VHS on July 26, 1986.
 On April 12, 2005, it was released on DVD.

 Reviews

 Upon its initial release, critics gave it lukewarm reviews.
 However, likely because of Dick Van Dyke's popularity, the film proved to be a financial hit grossing over $22 million at the box office, earning $7.5 million in domestic theatrical rentals.
 It was re-released to theaters in 1974.

-Howard Thompson of The New York Times wrote, "It's neither funny nor new and the picture is recommended, with reservations, only for the very, very young and for television fans who think Mr. Van Dyke can do no wrong."
+Howard Thompson of The New York Times wrote: "It's neither funny nor new and the picture is recommended, with reservations, only for the very, very young and for television fans who think Mr. Van Dyke can do no wrong."
 Variety called the film "one of Walt Disney's slighter entries.
 Intended as a wacky modern-day simulation of the Daniel Defoe classic, it might have borne up in reduced running-time but in its present far-overlength 115 minutes misses as sustained entertainment."
-Kevin Thomas of the Los Angeles Times wrote that "sophisticated parents might want to stay away," but Dick Van Dyke was "both ingratiating and funny" in the title role.
-Richard L. Coe of The Washington Post called it a "cheerfully foolish comedy" and concluded, "For sheer comic ease ...
+Kevin Thomas of the Los Angeles Times wrote that "sophisticated parents might want to stay away", but Dick Van Dyke was "both ingratiating and funny" in the title role.
+Richard L. Coe of The Washington Post called it a "cheerfully foolish comedy" and concluded: "For sheer comic ease ...
 Van Dyke is without peer and if 'Robin Crusoe' is no world shaker, it still has Van Dyke."

-TV Guide gave the movie 1 out of 5 stars, stating "Robinson Crusoe update is wholly contrived and not really creative."
-Leonard Maltin's home video guide gave it the lowest possible rating of BOMB and said it had "virtually nothing of merit to recommend."
+TV Guide gave the film 1 out of 5 stars, stating that "Robinson Crusoe update is wholly contrived and not really creative."
+Leonard Maltin's home video guide gave it the lowest possible rating of BOMB and said it had "virtually nothing of merit to recommend".